 How long an accident will stay on your driving record depends upon the state in which are licensed and reside in.
-Each state has its own laws and guidelines for how long accidents and traffic violations stay on a person's motor vehicle record, so check with your state's DMV.
+See, each state has its own laws and guidelines for how long accidents and traffic violations stay on a person's motor vehicle record.
+The easiest way to find out how long a specific accident or traffic offense you were convicted of will remain on your state driving history is to check with your state's Department of Motor Vehicles (DMV).

-For example, the New York DMV lists an accident on the records of every driver in the accident and does not assign fault.
-An accident normally remains on a NYS driver record for the year that the accident occurred and the following 3 calendar years.
+For example, the New York DMV lists an accident on the records of every driver that is involved in an auto accident, but does not assign fault.
+An accident normally remains on a New York driving record for the year that the accident occurred and the following three calendar years.

-The Texas Department of Public Safety keeps moving violations and accidents on a driver's record for 5 years, with the exception of serious offenses such as DUI and no liability insurance which stay indefinitely.
+In comparison, the Texas Department of Public Safety keeps moving violations and accidents on a driver's record for five years, with the exception of serious offenses such as DUI and no liability insurance which stay indefinitely.

-All TX crashes that are investigated by a police officer are recorded on the individual's driver record.
+All Texas crashes that are investigated by a police officer are recorded on the individual's driver record.
 The record does not indicate fault but shows the date and location of the crash.

-Arizona states that convictions of traffic offenses stay on your driver's history for 5 years, the AZ DOT does not say if this does or does not include accidents.
-Convictions showing on an AZ driving record within the past 39 months can be provided to an insurance company.
+And, Arizona states that convictions of traffic offenses stay on your driver's history for five years, the Arizona DOT does not say if this does or does not include accidents.
+Convictions showing on an Arizona driving record within the past 39 months can be provided to an insurance company.